Dave Stieb: Career

 Stieb was known for flirting with, and struggling to close out, no-hitters.
 He took a no-hitter into the ninth inning in a 1985 game; this bid was broken up by back-to-back home runs and Stieb was replaced in the game before he recorded an out in the ninth.
 In 1988, he was a single strike away from a no-hitter in two successive starts, on September 24 against Cleveland and September 30 against Baltimore; both attempts were broken up on 2-2 counts by the 27th batter (Julio Franco and Jim Traber, respectively).
+Both hits were also considered to be fluky hits, with Franco's taking an unexpected hop on the infield that caused the ball to bound over the second baseman's glove, and Traber's hit coming on a weak flare that was just out of the reach of the first baseman.
 On August 4, 1989, he nearly had a perfect game, but it too was broken up with two outs in the ninth.
 On September 2, 1990, he pitched the first (and, as of 2025, only) no-hitter in Blue Jays history, defeating the Cleveland Indians 3–0.

 Going into the 1989 season, Stieb brought a scoreless streak to 34 straight innings, the longest such streak in franchise history, before giving up one run to the Royals on April 5, 1989.
 He finished the season at 17-8 with a 3.35 ERA, but lost both of his starts in the ALCS, as Toronto fell to the eventual-world champion Oakland Athletics.
 In 1990, Stieb finished with a 2.93 ERA, fifth in the AL, and earned his seventh and last All-Star nomination.
 He also finally pitched his no-hitter against the Indians in September.

 After an excellent 1990 season, a series of shoulder and back injuries early in the 1991 season ended his effective pitching years, culminating in a 4–6 season in 1992 that resulted in his release after the season ended.
 He was awarded a World Series ring after the Blue Jays won their first championship later that year, despite not pitching in the postseason due to injuries.
 In 1993, he played four games with the Chicago White Sox, before finally retiring due to lingering back problems.